husarion/static_docs_deprecated/src/core2/tutorials/husarnet/following-object-using-your-smartphone.md

 ssh yourCORE2ROShostname
 ```

-then answer `yes` and type password.
+then answer `yes` and type password `husarion`.
 You will see Husarion graphic appear- it means that you are connected to CORE2-ROS terminal.

 ![image](/assets/img/husarnet/console_2.png)